St. Louis Roof Replacement

 What's the typical cost range for roof replacement in St. Louis in 2026?

 Most St. Louis roof replacements fall between $11,000 and $28,000, depending on size, materials, and complexity.
 A typical 2,000 sq ft home with architectural shingles usually runs $14,000-$20,000.
 Class 4 impact-resistant shingles add 15-20%.
 Standing seam metal starts around $22,000 for smaller homes and can exceed $40,000 for larger properties.
+Steep-slope century homes in Kirkwood or Webster Groves and slate-to-shingle conversions run higher per square because of the labor, staging, and flashing rebuilds involved.
 We provide free, detailed estimates that break down all costs.

 Want the complete picture?